sajjjadayobi/PersianQA/README.md

 # Cite

-I didn't publish any paper about this work, but!
+we didn't publish any paper about this work, but!
 Please cite in your publication as the following:

 ```bibtex
 @misc{PersianQA,